-After several years of planning, construction is underway on the redesigned Bannock Street corridor that runs through the heart of St. Luke's Boise Medical Center is now open for use to pedestrians, cyclists and vehicles.
+After several years of planning and months of construction, the redesigned Bannock Street corridor that runs through the heart of St. Luke's Boise Medical Center is now open for use to pedestrians, cyclists and vehicles.
 The work has transformed the Bannock corridor into a dynamic shared space.
-Construction on a one-block stretch from Avenue A to 1st Street began in late March 2019 and finished in July 2019.
+Construction on the one-block stretch from Avenue A to 1st Street began in late March 2019 and finished in July 2019.
 Some minor hardscaping and other work will likely be completed later this fall.

-After construction of the redesigned Bannock corridor is complete, St. Luke's and the City of Boise will work together with Toole Design Group and the community to test and evaluate the performance of the corridor.
+With construction complete, St. Luke's and the City of Boise will work together with Toole Design Group and the community to test and evaluate the performance of the corridor.

 A test period is particularly important as city planners evaluate safety, usage, bicycle speeds, potential conflict zones, and nearby traffic patterns with the new roundabout, cycle track, and improved intersections around the hospital.
 Following the test period and evaluation, Boise City Council will make the final decision on what modes of transportation are appropriate for the corridor.